 Yes.
 You must take the certification exam within one year of the date of your enrollment.
 Extentions are possible for extenuating circumstances; for example if a member of the military were not able to test due to deployment additional time would be allowed for review and testing if requested

-When you are certified through NACCC, you are entered in our national registry of certified counselors and you are tracked for your continuing education requirements.
-You are required to complete 16 hours of continuing education units (CEUs) every two years.
+When you are certified through NACCC, you are entered in a national registry of counselors and are required to complete 16 hours of continuing education units (CEUs) every two years.
 We offer many CEUs to best enable clients to maintain up to date education.